overextended/ox_inventory/README.md

 * Modifications to money related functions have changed _(1.4.4)_
 * Modifications to inventory related functions have changed _(1.4.5)_
 * Vanilla files: <a href='https://github.com/esx-framework/es_extended/blob/v1-final/server/classes/player.lua'>ESX Final</a> | <a href='https://github.com/extendedmode/extendedmode/blob/master/server/classes/player.lua'>EXM</a>

+Replace the contents of `config.weapons.lua` contents with <a href='https://raw.githubusercontent.com/thelindat/extendedmode-hsn-inventory-compatibility/main/config.weapons.lua'>this file</a>
 ### server/classes/player.lua
 * Search for `self.setAccountMoney`, delete everything from there until `self.canSwapItem` and replace with
 ```